-Celestial Seasonings' Sleepytime Tea is a much-loved nighttime remedy utilizing an herbal blend that includes chamomile, spearmint and tillia flowers, among others.
-Also known as linden flowers, tilia's benefits are thought to include treating colds, inflammation, anxiety and infections.
+Celestial Seasonings' Sleepytime Tea is a much-loved nighttime remedy of an herbal blend that includes chamomile, spearmint and tilia flowers, among others.
+There are over a dozen types of Sleepytime tea, all geared toward getting a more restful night's sleep.

 Video of the Day

 We consulted with registered dietitian Moushumi Mukherjee, RDN, on the benefits of drinking Sleepytime tea and possible side effects you might experience.

 Sleepytime Tea includes chamomile, spearmint, lemongrass, tilia flowers, blackberry leaves, orange blossoms, hawthorn and rosebuds.
 Some tea drinkers, however, may experience an allergic reaction, or a drop in blood pressure or sugar levels in response to it.

 The main herb in Sleepytime tea that is often promoted for relaxation and sleepiness is chamomile, which Mukherjee says has a sleep-inducing effect.
 Drinking tea, in general, helps relax and soothe the brain and body, Mukherjee says.

 The research into chamomile for inducing sleep and improving sleep quality isn't so extensive.
 A June 2019 review in Phytotherapy Research found that chamomile improved sleep quality in multiple studies.
 But the type of chamomile used for the studies included topical and oral chamomile, which may not be generalized to the amount or type found in tea.

 Preliminary studies suggest chamomile may help with anxiety, but this is largely inconclusive, per the National Center for Complementary and Integrative Health (NCCIH).